 As mentioned, many of the beaches are on the other side of the island and if you have an ATV/Scooter then they are very easily accessible.
 If not, the public bus also runs to many of them and you can take the bus from the main bus stop in Fira.

-Our favorite was Perivolos Beach.
+Our favourite was Perivolos Beach.
 Perivolos beach is essentially one long beach that turns into Perissa Beach.
-Both of them have many places to rent beach chairs, join in water sports and a large amount of restaurants/bars.
+Both of them have many places to rent beach chairs, join in water sports and a large number of restaurants/bars.

 If you are up for a swim in a pool over the hot sanded beach then Jo Jo’s beach bar has a pool for use for no charge.

 Red Beach – Such a variety of colours here most notably red, hence the name.
 The beach is surrounded by red rock formations and red and black stones.
 If you want to visit White Beach or Black Beach then there’s a boat that will take you from Red Beach and vice versa.

 Swim & eat at Amoudi Bay This bay isn’t a beach as such but it has the clearest water of all of the beaches and there are many rocks to jump off etc. Walk 250 stairs down from Oia and then around the rocks until you reach the bay.
 Amoudi Bay is also known for its seafood restaurants and beautiful dining.

 Take a Cable Car (or Donkey) from the bottom to the top!

 The Cable Car (although they call it a tram) travels up the path from the bottom of the rock and in three minutes you’ll be at the top of Fira.
 A one-way ticket will cost you 5€.
 Otherwise, there is always a donkey?
 Yes you can ride a donkey the whole way up.

 A Slight ATV (Mis)Adventure